arcus/LIEAF2022_workshop/github_slides.md

 ![](media/github_logo.png)<!-- style = "max-width: 200px;"-->

 GitHub represents git processes in a nicer-looking way and adds its own bells and whistles.
+It also serves as a place for you to keep a copy of your git repositories.
 It's not the only company or website that works really well with git!

 ### Creating a Repository in GitHub